Compliance with the Child Safe Standards

 Victoria’s Commission for Children and Young People (CCYP) have powers to oversee and enforce organisations’ compliance with the Victorian Standards under the Child Wellbeing and Safety Act 2005 (Vic).

-You can read more about the role and powers of the CCYP here.
+In addition, you can read more about the role and powers of the CCYP here.

 - Resources produced by the Commission for Children and Young People.